bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 And so is Donald Young !

 ## Additional 1 - Load balancing: multiple server nodes

-A cool feature that is built in Traefik is the ability to make load balancing when multiple instances of a same container (nodes) are run simultaneously.
-By using the following command we can tell Traefik to run a defined amount of services and [load balancing](https://docs.traefik.io/getting-started/quick-start/#more-instances-traefik-load-balances-them) will be automatically set up using a [Round Robin](https://docs.traefik.io/routing/services/#load-balancing) implementation.
+A cool thing about Traefik, is that it comes with a [load balancer](https://docs.traefik.io/getting-started/quick-start/#more-instances-traefik-load-balances-them)  using a [Round Robin](https://docs.traefik.io/routing/services/#load-balancing) implementation.
+All we need to do is startup multiple instances of our servers and see Traefik do it's magic.

+With the following, we'll start all of our services and have multiple instances of our HTTP servers.

 ```bash
 docker-compose up --scale static-http=2 --scale dynamic-http=3